Please review the following guidelines to ease your admission and stay at Highlands Behavioral Health System …

 Welcome to Highlands Behavioral Health System.
 We trust that your child will benefit from their treatment here.
 Please review this information to prepare for your child’s stay.
 Additional information is outlined in our Parent/Guardian Handbook, available at the Reception desk.
 You may also call with any questions at 720.348.2800.

 Arrival: Once you arrive at HBHS, an Intake Clinician will meet with your child to complete the admission process and orient them to the hospital.
 Intake staff will search your child’s personal effects.
 Unit staff will conduct a thorough search of clothing and pockets to ensure safety.
 Your child will then be brought onto the unit to start treatment.

 Patient ID Number: Please retain your child’s Patient ID Number and provide it to any family member who will be calling or visiting your child.
 The Patient ID Number will be issued at admission and to protect your child’s privacy.

-Visitation: Visiting hours are Mondays, Wednesdays and Fridays from 7:00 PM – 8:00 PM; Saturdays and Sundays from 10:15 AM to 11:30 AM.
+Visitation: Visiting hours are Monday through Friday from 7:00 PM – 8:00 PM; Saturdays and Sundays from 10:15 AM to 11:30 AM.
 No more than two visitors are allowed per patient at one time; family only, please.
 Children having completed 6th grade or higher must present a photo ID.
 No child 11 years or younger may visit.
 Visiting is not allowed in patient rooms.
 Group rooms on each unit provide privacy for visits.

 Cell phones, purses and briefcases are not allowed and should be locked in the visitor’s car.